 After graduating from Tulane, Herman clerked for Justice Harry T. Lemmon of the Louisiana Supreme Court.
 He now practices law in New Orleans, with the firm of Herman, Herman & Katz, LLC.

 Developing a broad civil practice, Herman has handled everything from highway defect and products liability cases, to fire and flood loss cases, to attorney fee disputes and employment cases, to special appellate work before the Louisiana Supreme Court and other courts of appeal.
 In 2010, he was appointed by the Court to serve as one of two Co-Lead/Co-Liaison Counsel for all businesses, individuals and local governments involved in the Deepwater Horizon / BP Oil Spill litigation.
-His primary focus in recent years has been in commercial, class action, insurance coverage, and professional liability cases, representing both plaintiffs and defendants.
+His primary focus in recent years has been in commercial, class action, and professional liability cases, serving as an expert, and representing both plaintiffs and defendants.

 Herman maintains this website and “Blawg” for trial lawyers, with periodic updates on Class Actions, Product Liability Law, Legal Ethics and Professionalism, Spoliation and E-Discovery and ERISA Litigation, as well as a section For Trial Lawyers.

 The author of America and the Law: Challenges for the 21st Century, his legal writings have been published in Winning Techniques of Successful Trial Attorneys, Tort Litigation, The Federal Lawyer, the Australian Products Liability Reporter, Sidebar, Louisiana Advocates, TRIAL Magazine, Loyola Law Review, and the Tulane Law Review.

 He has also published six works of fiction, The Gordian Knot, The Sign of Four, A Day in the Life of Timothy Stone, My Life as a Spy, Broken Lighthouse, and Shots Across the Bow.